Production Function Approach to Analyz ...

 Real exchange rates are indexes constructed by economists and other market analysts to assess changes in the relative purchasing power of one currency compared with another.
 In other words, real exchange rates adjust nominal rates using price levels in each country to compare relative purchasing power.

-The real exchange rate goes up when the nominal exchange rate (how much domestic currency you get for one unit of foreign currency) and the foreign price level increase.
+The real exchange rate goes up when the nominal exchange rate (how much domestic currency you get for one unit of foreign currency) and the foreign price level increases.
 It goes down when the domestic price level increases.

 As such, the higher the real exchange rate is, the lesser foreign goods, in real terms, an individual can buy, and the lower that individual’s relative purchasing power will be compared with the foreign country.